Return to Home Return to Overview Frequently Asked Questions

 Main Points

-• The fight is an extremely tight DPS check, requiring every player to pull their weight.
+• The fight is a tight DPS check, requiring every player to pull their weight.

-• An inordinate amount of CC is required throughout the fight.
+• An inordinate amount of CC is required throughout the fight to manage Rising Pressure and Toxic Geysers.

 • Tanking Ura, facing her in the right direction and timing CC correctly is essential to avoid her casting Propel and upkeep high DPS uptime.